angr/angr-doc/docs/examples.md

 then an unknown string is appended to it (the flag), and finally it's sorted with some variant of quicksort.
 And we need to find the flag somehow.

-Angr easily solves this problem.
+angr easily solves this problem.
 We only have to direct it to the right direction at every branch, and solver finds the flag at a glance.

 ### CrackMe example: Layer7 CTF 2015 - Windows challenge OnlyOne